w6113/website_2022/papers.md

 * Required Background: [Optimization of Queries with User-defined Predicates](http://www.vldb.org/conf/1996/P087.PDF)
 * Main Topic: [User-Defined Operators](https://www.vldb.org/pvldb/vol15/p1119-sichert.pdf)

+For this week, you **do NOT** need to create slides.
+Instead, you will play around with Convex, relate it with concepts from the readings, and prepare questions and observations to share with Sujay before his presentation.
+Specifically

+* Install and use convex to build an application and deploy it (say, on vercel).
+The application should make use of the following convex's features
+  * computation within the UDF (should not just be a get/set/update)
+  * ability for multi-users to concurrently modify data in a way that shows consistency
+  * (bonus) try out its schema evolution functionality.
+* You may do this in teams as defined by this week's roles
+* Add a link to your app in this week's slides

 Further Readings

 * [Froid: Optimizing Imperative Programs in RDBMSes](./files/papers/froid.pdf) ([Research Talk](https://www.youtube.com/watch?v=Xyvpcf2RtO4))